 Daily budget to visit Banaue

 Spending a few days in Banaue won’t be a hassle since you don’t have to spend a lot for food, lodging and transportation.
 For $10-15 USD, you can stay at a decent transient house in Banaue or and Airbnb place.
-Click here to get $30 credit signing up for Airbnb with this link with your first booking.

 The locals are always glad to show you the way to the best budget accommodations and most of the transient houses go for around that price.
 There are plenty of lodges, inns and homestays in the area as well.
 A delicious meal in Banaue only costs $1-2 USD per person.